COVID-19: Get Tested

 COVID-19 self-tests (also called an at-home test or over-the-counter test) are a type of COVID-19 test that you can use anywhere.
 Self-tests are easy to use and produce rapid results.

-If you have at-home tests that appear to have expired, do not discard them!
-The Food and Drug Administration (FDA) may have granted an extension of the expiration date.
-Please visit the FDA website to find the current list of EUA authorized at-home tests and their expiration date information.
+If you have at-home tests, visit the Food and Drug Administration (FDA) website to find the current list of authorized at-home tests and their expiration date information.

 Close up of hands holding a smart phone